Skip to content

 UkraineUnited States

-DroneShield is opening its first manufacturing facility outside Australia through an EU-based contract manufacturer.
-Annual production capacity will scale from $500 million in 2025 to approximately $2.4 billion by end of 2026.
-First EU deliveries are expected mid-2026, following a $49.6 million European military contract awarded in December 2025.
-CEO Oleg Vornik cited Europe's shift in counter-drone preparedness.
+DroneShield is opening its first EU manufacturing facility through a contract manufacturer, scaling annual production from $500 million in 2025 to $2.4 billion by end of 2026.
+First EU deliveries are expected mid-2026, after a $49.6 million European military contract in December 2025.

 With DJI and Autel locked out of new US certifications, Red Cat Holdings has parlayed military programme wins into the sharpest stock rally in the domestic drone sector this year.